Disinfectants & sanitizers keep your family healthy & safe

 From the New England Journal of Medicine, the Journal of Clinical Microbiology and the Journal of Clinical Microbiology (online at the Publiced Database of the National Center for Biotechnology Information, National Library of Medicine, National Institutes of Health)

-How disinfectants and sanitizers are regulated in Canada
+How Surface Disinfectants and Sanitizers (Biocides) are Regulated in Canada